phildionne/geojsonlint/README.md

 geojson.errors # => [{ schema: {...}, fragment: "...", message: "...", failed_attribute: "...", errors: [...] }]
 ```

+Also included is a custom validator for your `ActiveModel` objects.

 ```ruby
 class Feature
   include ActiveModel::Model